nakamarusun/tset-xulfedon/README.md

 asynchronously using fibers.

 ## Future Ideations
-- [ ] TODO: Middleware for HTTP servers
+- [ ] Middleware for HTTP servers
-- [ ] TODO: Last modified header from covid api
+- [ ] Last modified header from covid api